postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 ##### **Data variables in pre-request and test scripts**

 Here's an example of Inside pre-request and test scripts.
 Let's say you have the `pm.iterationData.get("username")` method inside pre-request and test scripts.
-The method would let you access the value of the username variable from a data file.
+The method lets you access the value of the username variable from a data file.

 [![data variables in scripts](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Env&Globals4.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Env&Globals4.png)